MohdYahyaMahmodi/nuss-wv/readme.md

-# Sleeping Simulator
+# New Ultimate Sleeping Simulator Web Version v1.0

-Sleeping Simulator is an interactive web-based game that challenges players to sleep for as long as possible.
+New Ultimate Sleeping Simulator Web Version is an interactive web-based game that challenges players to sleep for as long as possible.
 This project demonstrates the use of Node.js, Express.js, and Socket.IO to create a real-time multiplayer experience.

 **[Try the Demo](https://nuss.mohdmahmodi.com)**